kajamiko/cookbook/README.md

 ### How to run code locally for tests

-##### Project's 'test' branch is configured specifically for tests.
+##### Project's 'test' branch is configured specifically for automated tests.
 This includes:

 - it's enough to set variables into file (see instruction below) to run the code.
 Master branch version is importing them form environment.
 - exported database with minimum records to run project properly
-- functions are printing success or fail messages into console.
+- functions are printing success and fail messages into console.
 Master branch version doesn't have that functionality.

 To run it: